 We check your root certificates to see if they've been revoked, either through Certificate Revocation Lists (CRL) or the Online Certificate Status Protocol (OCSP).

 If you're using old security algoritms, some browsers will block your site.
 We detect those old ciphers and will report them to you.

 A chain is only as strong as its weakest link.
 SSL certificates are the prime example.

 We don't just monitor your domain certificate but will check every intermediate certificate too, up to the root certificate, to verify the chain of trust.

-We look for SHA-1 certificates, revoked intermediates, distrusted root certificates, ... each of those problems can cause your site to be unavailable.
+We look for SHA-1 certificates, revoked or distrusted root certificates, ... each of these can cause your site to be unavailable.
 And none of those changes are in your control, these decisions get made by the Certificate Authorities (CAs) or the browsers themselves, coordinated via the CAB Forum.

-In the near future, all certificates issued need to be published to known Certificate Logs.
+All issued SSL certificates need to be published to known Certificate Logs.
 As a result, every certificate issued becomes public knowledge.